awsandy/Containers-Immersion/README.md

 ## Known issues with lab:

-* Without any actions you will run out of space on the root filesystem just after lab 5 fix:
+* Without any actions you will run out of space on the root filesystem just after lab 5.
+To fix either:

-Either:
 * * run `./00-setup/02-resize-osdisk.sh` - which will rezie root disk to 32GB (no reboot required)
 * * or just before you start lab 5 run `(docker images -q | xargs docker rmi || true) 2> /dev/null`